A Romantic Short Break Holiday in Venice

 When it doesn’t exactly go to plan…

 What’s more, the embarrassment I felt heightened the throbbing sensation on my nose, and my eyes started to feel itchy too.
 Soon enough my nose had doubled in size and my eyes looked like two curled up baby mice.
-Pink, weird and weeping.
+They were pink, weird, and weeping.

 Discover art at the Guggenheim